 Keep rugs dry and out of dark places, such as tucked tightly under lounge suites or furniture.
 Some insect larvae eat proteins as wool and adult moths, in particular, will lay their eggs in dark, damp and warm spaces.

 Clean hard floors regularly with microfibre mops and water only (no detergents), or use a steam mop if appropriate.
 Detergent and soap residues can become sticky and collect other dirt, which is then walked onto your rug.
 By keeping your hard floors clean, your rug will stay cleaner for longer.

-Move rugs a few centimeters every month to soften any fading on carpet or timber floors underneath.
+Move rugs a few inches every month to soften any fading on carpet or timber floors underneath.
 When the rugs are eventually moved from the room, the fading on the floor will be graduated and less noticeable.

 To prolong the beauty and life of your rug, we recommend that you periodically have your rug professionally cleaned.